KesPatil/Covid_Drug_repurposing/README.md

 The idea here is to check if certain drugs could be clustered together based on structural similarity and if results could be inferred to answer the above question.

+The required files are stored under the folder names Files

-Again to reiterate, this is strictly an academic exercise attempting a many-more-times a complex problem with a very reduced minimalistic approach.
+## Again to reiterate, this is strictly an academic exercise attempting a many-more-times a complex problem with a very reduced minimalistic approach.